paypal/squbs/docs/httpclient.md

 - Json4sNativeFullTypeHintsProtocol (FullTypeHints, user need to implement the trait)
 - Json4sNativeCustomProtocol (Customized, user need to implement the trait)

+### Jackson Marshalling/Unmarshalling

+Squbs HttpClient provides JacksonProtocol to support Java Bean Marshalling/Unmarshalling, in case the payload is not a case class.

 ### HttpClientJMXBean

 HttpClientInfo: